JD-Zhu/MEG_study/README.md

 * Must be <b>highly proficient</b> in both Mandarin and English
 * Do not speak any other languages (e.g. Cantonese, French)
 * Have spent <b>at least 1/5 of your life</b> in English-speaking countries
-* No formal training or experience in translation/interpreting
+* If you have any formal training or experience in translation/interpreting, this must not exceed 1 year

 We are happy to answer any questions.
 Please contact: [di.zhu@mq.edu.au](mailto:di.zhu@mq.edu.au?subject=Bilingual%20MEG%20Study)